2D inverse problem with a Foliation Condition: Abstract

 \section{Abstract}

 We consider the geodesic X-ray transform in two dimension under the assumption that the boundary is convex and the region has a foliation structure.
-For a class of function defined below, we prove invertibility and a stability estimate of the geodesic X-ray transform.
+For functions that are constant on each layer of the foliation, we prove invertibility and a stability estimate of the geodesic X-ray transform.